Maurice Gibb: Family

 He married his second wife, Yvonne Spenceley Gibb, on 17 October 1975.
-They had two children, Adam (born 23 February 1976) and Samantha (born 2 July 1980), and their marriage lasted until his death.
+They had two children, Samantha and Adam.
+It's also speculated that a man named Nick Endacott is Maurice's illegitimate child based on DNA evidence, but he has no claim as an heir.
+Their marriage lasted until his death.
 Maurice's alcoholic nadir came in 1991, when he pulled a gun on his wife and children after a month-long bender.
 They left him and immediately went to brother Barry's house, refusing to come back until he had done something about his drinking.
-Maurice went into rehab, calling Yvonne and telling her he was going to stay because he really wanted to stop drinking.
+Maurice went into rehab, calling Yvonne and telling her he was going to stay because he wanted to stop drinking.
 She said that that was the call she had been waiting for.

 Substance abuse and recovery

 Gibb said he had "battled the booze" since the 1970s.
 John Lennon introduced him to his favourite drink, scotch and coke: "If he had given me cyanide, I would have drunk the cyanide, I was so in awe of the man."
 He would go out drinking with his neighbour, Ringo Starr.
 According to Barry, it got to the point where he became unreliable, and he would have to feel his way along the wall prior to going onstage.
 One factor in Maurice's recovery was the active intervention of his brothers, who had recently lost their youngest brother Andy.
 In an interview, Maurice acknowledged that his final years of alcohol abuse had been driven by his failure to reach Andy before his death, and his subsequent guilt.
 After rehab, Maurice started to rediscover his family again, spending quality time with them.
 To celebrate this, he and Yvonne renewed their wedding vows in 1992.
 The ceremony was attended not only by many members of their families but many of the friends Gibb made while at the rehabilitation centre.
 Maurice would remain sober until his death.